ianmccaffery/Wumpus/README.md

 Thank you for viewing my project.

-Please note that currently, this project is designed to be used on Linux, and is untested with other operating systems.
-Additionally, the project is still work-in-progress, and lacks full functionality.
+Please note that currently, the project is still work-in-progress, and lacks full functionality.